-The following table provides an overview, how the assurance measures of EAL3 and ALC\FLR.3 are met by Red Hat Enterprise Linux.
+The following table provides an overview, how the assurance measures of EAL4 augmented by ALC\FLR.3 are met by Red Hat Enterprise Linux.

-Assurance Component Documentation describing how the requirements are met ACM_CAP.3 Configuration management procedures within Red Hat are highly automated using a process supported by Configuration Management tools and the Red Hat build system.
-ACM_SCP.1 Source code, generated binaries, documentation, test plan, test cases and test results are maintained under configuration management.
-ADO_DEL.1 Red Hat Enterprise Linux is delivered on CD / DVD in shrink-wrapped package to the customer.
-ADO_IGS.1 Guidance for installation and system configuration is provided in the set of guidance documentation provided with the product.
+Assurance Component Documentation describing how the requirements are met ACM_AUT.1 Configuration management procedures within Red Hat are highly automated using the Red Hat build system.
+ACM_CAP.4 Configuration management procedures within Red Hat are highly automated using a process supported by Configuration Management tools and the Red Hat build system.
+ACM_SCP.2 Source code, generated binaries, documentation, test plan, test cases and test results are maintained under configuration management.
+ADO_DEL.2 Red Hat Enterprise Linux is delivered on CD / DVD in shrink-wrapped package to the customer.
+Red Hat verifies the integrity of the production CDs / DVDs by checking a production sample.
+Other packages that contain fixes must be downloaded from the Red Hat web site.
+Since those packages are digitally signed the user is able and has to verify the integrity and authenticity of those packages.
+Every user can verify the integrity of the